BSc, LicAc, Dip.CHM, RCHM

 Treatment(s): Chinese Herbal Medicine & Acupuncture / Co-Founder

-Availability: Tuesday mornings and Thursday afternoons
+Availability: Thursday mornings and Saturdays

 After graduating from the University of East Anglia in Biological Sciences I worked as an ecologist.
 I was drawn to the ecological principles which underlay Chinese medicine.